divvun/giellalt-svn2git/doc/TheMove.md

 1. rewrite all Makefile.am files to include files from `giella-core/am-shared/` - DONE
 1. Remove `am-shared/` in all languages - DONE

-As of 19.5.2020, three language repos are still left in svn:
+As of 26.5.2020, one language repo is still left in svn:

 - `external-langs/`
-- `closed-langs/`
-- `closedSA-langs/`

 All in all seven language repos.
 These will be converted over the next couple of weeks.